-Roadside America is laid out in one big room, some 6,000 square feet, with walkways around the perimeter.
+Roadside America is laid out in one big room, some 6,000 square feet of running trains, hand-built buildings, and tiny people, with walkways around the perimeter.
 There are lots of buttons to push to get mechanical things to work, trains to move, or lights to blink.
 The overhead observation deck is for parents, and has its own set of buttons.
 Tip: If you spot a particularly bratty kid, you can drive him crazy by shadowing him from above and pushing all the buttons first.

-Every aspect of normal life half a century ago is arrayed in town squares, parks and railway stations -- though you won't find any pawn shops or tattoo parlors.
+Every aspect of normal life is arrayed in town squares, parks, and railway stations -- though you won't find any pawn shops or tattoo parlors.
 This is a hallucination of a sanitized America -- Gieringer's happy vision.
-In fact, since Gieringer died in 1961, nothing has been added and the march of history comes to parade rest, circa 1960.
+In fact, since Gieringer died in 1963, nothing has been added and the march of history comes to parade rest, circa 1960.

 There are other giant train layouts and miniature towns around the US, but few have the grandness of Roadside America's vision, its mastery of billboard skill, nor as good a name.